2015 MINI Cooper Countryman Pros vs Cons

 The Countryman gets a new grille, and most ALL4 models get standard underbody guards, which are optional for the front-wheel-drive models.
 Both automatic windshield wipers and automatic climate control now come standard across the line.
 LED foglights with daytime running lights are optional on the base Countryman and standard on S and JCW versions.
 There are new 17-inch alloy wheel designs, and new exterior paint colors.

-Top Ten Reasons to Buy a 2015 MINI Cooper Countryman - The Pros
+Reasons You May Want to Consider a 2015 MINI Cooper Countryman - The Pros

 1 Distinctive interiors